Ok, let me start off by saying straight away: 1 week is not nearly enough time spent in Namibia!

 This remarkable country is filled with once-in-a-lifetime experiences.
 From typically African exotic wildlife safaris to the world's second largest canyon.
 Or visiting the wealth of authentic Eco-lodges and Nature Conservancies, and the wild off-the-beaten-track Skeleton Coast.
 Eerily photogenic ghost towns or the many shipwrecks dotting the coast - slowly being reclaimed by the ocean.
 The vivid visuals of stunning Sossusvlei, or pink salt pans, pinker flamingos and the highest sand dunes in the world.

-Namibia offers all this and more, interspersed with captivating views of the stark desert landscape that extends across most of the country.
+Namibia offers all this and more, interspersed with captivating views of the stark desert landscape that extends across much of the country.

-And so ideally you will be able to dedicate at least a couple of weeks to Namibia, to make the most of all that the country has to offer.
+And so ideally you will be able to dedicate at least a couple of weeks to a Namibian itinerary, to make the most of all that the country has to offer.

 In our case though, 1 week was unfortunately all the time we had.
-In fact, in truth we only had 6 nights!
-As a result, we were only able to sample a small portion of what a Namibian tourist's ideal to-do list would include.
+In fact, in truth our 7 days only included 6 nights on site!
+As a result, we were only able to sample a small portion of what a tourist's ideal 'what to do in Namibia' list would include.

-We immediately excluded any safari options, since it would consume too much of our precious limited time, and we have in any case had ample safari opportunities in neighbouring South Africa.
+We immediately excluded any safari options, since it would consume too much of our precious limited time, and we had in any case had ample safari opportunities in neighbouring South Africa.

 And so here is the 1-week itinerary we put together for our trip, with the very limited time we had.

-On our first day, we flew into Windhoek airport from Johannesburg in South Africa, arriving around lunch time.
+On the first of our 7 days, we flew into Windhoek airport from Johannesburg in South Africa, arriving around lunch time.
 We picked up our rental car, getting the agency to give us a thorough once-over of the car's features - including where to find the various emergency equipment and how to change the tyre for this specific vehicle.

 It is a drive of around 45 minutes into the capital Windhoek, best done during daylight hours, and by the time we arrived we had just enough time to hit the supermarket before closing time - to stock up on sufficient quantities of water and snacks for our drive the next day.
 We checked into the Windhoek Country Club hotel for our first night's accommodation, which is conveniently located in the southern part of the city, perfect for starting our journey early the following day.